NIMS Training Tracker & Credentialing System

 Take a Look!
 We are on YouTube…

-It is time for you to create a NIMS Training Tracker & Credentialing System subscription for your company, agency, department or squad.
-We assist you and all your Principals to administer the information about the people who respond to incidents, no matter how small or large.
-The Module 1 video presentation shown here uses YouTube as the beginning of a 6 part series to guide your Administrators, Coordinator, Principals and Students through the cooperative system we built to document the training and capabilities of your people.
+It is time for you to create a NIMS Training Tracker & Credentialing System subscription for your company, agency, or department.
+We assist our clients to administer the information about the people who respond to incidents.
+The Module 1 video presentation shown here uses YouTube as the beginning of a 6 part series.
+These videos guide Administrators, Coordinators, Principals and Students through the system to document the training and capabilities of your people.

 This system integrates thousands of training classes by 12 different organizations.
 Each class is authorized by National Integration Center (NIC), and most classes are offered online and tested online.
-No other system, including the ones hosted by States and federally by NIC, offers these features to every client we host.
+No other system, including the ones hosted by states and federally, offers these features to every client we host.
 Subscription costs are very affordable, with the individual person’s cost dropping as the size of the squad increases.

 We host clients from fire districts with 50 people, from counties and tribes with 1,500 people, and companies with 4,000 people spread across states.
 The NIMS Training Tracker & Credentialing System platform is as scaleable in size as your organization.